SparshithNR/broccoli-doc-tester/README.md

 ## Params
 * inputNode: A Broccoli node.
 A node in Broccoli can be either a string that references a directory in your project or a node object returned from running another Broccoli plugin.
 * options:
-- outputDir: A string representing the destination path that test files will be copied to.
+  - destDir: A string representing the destination path that test files will be copied to.
 Default: `markdown-tests`